vinayakchandra/RESTful-API-library-JWT/README.md

 ## Overview

 This is a Flask-based API for managing books in a database, secured with JSON Web Token (JWT) authentication.
-The API supports operations such as retrieving, adding, updating, and deleting books.
+The API supports all CRUD operations such as retrieving, adding, updating, and deleting books.
 Authentication is required for all actions via JWT, which is obtained by logging in as a user.

 ## Features